gerryvel/Bootsdaten/README.md

 The ESP32 in this project is an Adafruit Huzzah!
 ESP32.
 This is a small module without USB connector.

-With the ESP32 and 2 Sensors for gyro (MMA8452) and distance (Sharp GP2Y0A21) it's possible monitoring the varaible Kiel and the IBoat position Yaw, Pitch, Roll (Krängung, Rollen, Gieren).
+With the ESP32 and 2 Sensors for gyro (MMA8452) and distance (Sharp GP2Y0A21) it's possible monitoring the varaible keel (Kiel) and the boat-position Yaw, Pitch, Roll (Krängung, Rollen, Gieren).
 All data is available in the web interface.
 The Roll-data are available as NMEA0183 UDP-Stream over Wlan and NMEA2000 with PGN 127257.